-The Council commissioned high level transport modelling to support the Local Plan Review consultation undertaken in 2016 which satisfied Dorset County Council that there were no significant transport impacts related to housing development sites which can't be mitigated.
-Following a recent proposal from South Western Railway (SWR) to change the rail timetable, the modelling has been reviewed to determine any potential impact on barrier down times at Wool.
+The high-level transport modelling in 2016 satisfied Dorset Highways that there were no significant transport impacts related to housing development sites which could not be mitigated.

+Following a recent proposal from South Western Railway (SWR) to change the rail timetable, the transport modelling has been reviewed to determine any potential impact on barrier down times at the vehicle crossing point in Wool.
 The update shows that the barrier down time will be longer but less frequent.
-This may be balanced by the proposed reduction in overall housing numbers in the Wool area, as the District Council was previously considering an option for around 1,000 homes at Wool, and a potential increase in trains stopping at Wool station.
-However, at this stage and following consultation feedback, SWR have postponed any timetable changes.
+This may be balanced by the proposed reduction in overall housing numbers in the Wool area that have been adjusted in the course of preparing the new local plan.
+The council was previously considering an option for around 1,000 homes at Wool, Policy H5 now allocates sites for 470 homes in addition to 65 extra units. .However, at this stage and following consultation feedback, SWR have postponed any timetable changes.